CartimDraluc/Cartimpedia/POLICY.md

 ## What information do we collect?

-When using our products and services, **we will collect your personal infomation such as IP Address, Browser Type, Operating System, Location and etc...**
+When using our products and services, **we will collect your personal infomation such as IP Address, Browser Type, Operating System and Location.**

 ## What information is collected by third parties?